Boned & Rolled Leg of Free-Range Pork

-Our free-range legs of pork are full of flavour, and because they come boned, rolled and hand tied they’re easy to carve and a great choice for feeding a crowd.
+Our Boned & Rolled Leg of Free-Range Pork is a prime cut, full of flavour.
+And because it’s boneless, it’s easy to carve and a great choice for feeding a crowd.
 We score the skin ready for roasting: just sprinkle it with salt and blot dry with kitchen towel before cooking for extra-crispy crackling.
 See How Much Do You Need? below for help choosing the right size joint, and How To Roast Your Pork Joint for timings and tips.

 How much do you need?